adrien-le-franc/EMSx.jl/README.md

 The microgrid control simulation relies on [data](https://shop.exchange.se.com/apps/52535/microgrid-energy-management-benchmark#!overview) provided by Schneider Electric.

 ## Using EMSx.jl
 `EMSx.jl` is a package for simulating the control of an electric microgrid on testing periods of one week.
 We have a pool of 70 microgrids with data.
-Each microgrid is composed of
+Each microgrid is composed with

 * a photovoltaic (PV) generating unit ,
 * a battery,